 Next up was big brother, Ryoichiro who gave his shamisen of voice of thunder.
 This was a person who in Lyle’s opinion was the better half during their solo performance.
 Each movement of his fingers, each plucking with the bachi and each grunt was lovely.
 After the solo performance, the kyoudai came together and plucked their shamisen for the audience once more.

 Their final song was Tsugaru Jongara-Bushi, which according to Ryoichiro; is the best example to showcase all of the shamisen’s abilities and ranges.
 Truly indeed, their final song did indeed showcase what a shamisen can do.
 An applause broke out when they left the stage, was it over ?
 Surely this can not be happening and indeed it will not happen !

 An encore performance with Huijin, as their encore piece with that they bowed and crowd goes wild.
-Not sure how long it was, but Serge was happy to get their signature.
-In retrospect, although it was 1 hour 15 mins of shamisen, Serge found it a little bit too short for his liking though he truly enjoyed the night.
+Not sure how long it was, but Lyle was happy to get their signature.
+In retrospect, although it was 1 hour 15 mins of shamisen, Lyle found it a little bit too short for his liking though he truly enjoyed the night.

 Before we end this post, thank you Valerie from The Actors Studio for the press kit and do note that all images in this post except the last picture was taken by Kelab Shashin Fotografi Kuala Lumpur.